tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Ask students if anyone remembers how to calculate a Sharpe ratio.

-  **Answer**: Calculate the annual average daily return, then divide that by the standard deviation of daily returns.
+  **Answer:** Calculate the annual average daily return, then divide that by the standard deviation of daily returns.
 The standard deviation of daily returns will need to be multiplied by the square root of the number of trading days.

   ```python
   sharpe_ratio = (signals_df['Portfolio Daily Returns'].mean() * 252) / (signals_df['Portfolio Daily Returns'].std() * np.sqrt(252))